Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Physics informed Neural Networks in

-$\mathbf{y}_\mathrm{init}$ is the projected initial guess and the scaling vector $\mathbf{y}_\mathrm{scale}$ is the projection of the inverse of the sum of absolute mode numbers $l, m$ and $n$ (see table~\ref{tab:hyperparams} for the non-projected scales).
 Optimisation of each \gls{MLP} is split into two stages: First, the loss function is modified to only include the outliers,~i.e. $i=0$ and $i=I-1$, and in a second minimisation all $I$ equilibria are included.
-The trained models are then tested on $\etaptest$ which oversamples $I$ by a factor of $10$, staying within the interval $[\eta_{\mathrm{p},0}, \eta_{\mathrm{p},I-1}]$ (see figure~\ref{fig:fvol_all} and figure~\ref{fig:extrap} for an extrapolation of each models).
+The trained models are then tested on $\etaptest$ which oversamples $I$ by a factor of $10$, staying within the interval $[\eta_{\mathrm{p},0}, \eta_{\mathrm{p},I-1}]$ (see figure~\ref{fig:fvol_all}) and an extrapolation of each model is plotted in figure~\ref{fig:extrap}.
 We provide detailed hyperparameters for models and optimisation in table~\ref{tab:hyperparams} and code which reproduces the plots in the supplementary data (see Appendix~\ref{asec:data}).